AislingA/astr596-proj4/README.md

 # Project 4: Universal Inference Engine for Cosmology

-This repository contains the code for Project 4, which involves building and comparing general-purpose MCMC and Hamiltonian Monte Carlo (HMC) samplers.
-These engines are applied to the JLA Type Ia supernova dataset to infer the cosmological parameters of a flat universe: the matter density ($\Omega_m$) and the normalized Hubble constant ($h$).
+This repository contains the code for Project 4, which involves building and comparing MCMC and HMC samplers.
+These samplers are applied to the JLA Type Ia supernova dataset to infer the cosmological parameters of a flat universe: the matter density ($\Omega_m$) and the Hubble constant ($h$).

 ##  Scientific Goal

-To measure the composition of the cosmos by determining the posterior distribution for the cosmological parameters ($\Omega_m, h$), which controls the expansion history of the universe.
+To measure the composition of the universe by determining the posterior distribution for the cosmological parameters ($\Omega_m, h$), which controls the expansion history of the universe.

 ## Installation and Setup